rsto/draft-stepanek-jscontact/draft-stepanek-jscontact.md

     - `device`: a device, such as appliances, computers, or network elements
     - `application`: a software application
 - fullName: FullName[] (mandatory).
-  The full name(s) of a contact.
+  The full name(s) of the entity represented by this card.
   A FullName object has the following properties:
     - name: String (mandatory)
       The full name (e.g. the personal name and surname of an individual, the name of an organization).
     - language: String (optional)
       The [@RFC5646] language tag of this name, if any.
     - isPreferred: Boolean (optional, default: `false`).
-      Whether this FullName is the preferred name for this contact.
+      Whether this FullName is the preferred name.
 - structuredName: StructuredName (optional).
-  The name of this contact, structured by its constituents.
+  The name of the person represented by this card, structured by its constituents.
 A StructuredName object has the following properties:
     - prefix: String[] (optional).
-      The honorific title(s) of the contact (e.g. `Mr`, `Ms`, `Dr`).
+      The honorific title(s), e.g. `Mr`, `Ms`, `Dr`.
     - personalName: String[] (optional).
-      The personal name(s) of a contact (also known as "first name", "give name").
+      The personal name(s), also known as "first name", "give name".
     - surname: String[] (optional).
-      The surname(s) of a contact (also known as "last name", "family name").
+      The surname(s) (also known as "last name", "family name").
     - additionalName: String[] (optional).
-      The additional name(s) of a contact (also known as "middle name").
+      The additional name(s), also known as "middle name".
     - suffix: String[] (optional).
-      The honorific suffix(es) of the contact (e.g. `B.A.`, `Esq.`).
+      The honorific suffix(es), e.g. `B.A.`, `Esq.`.
 - nickname: String[] (optional).
-  The nickname(s) of the contact.
+  The nickname(s) of the person represented by this card.
 - birthday: String (optional).
-  The contact's birth date in the form "YYYY-MM-DD" (any part may be all 0s for unknown) or a [@RFC3339] timestamp.
+  The birth date in the form "YYYY-MM-DD" (any part may be all 0s for unknown) or a [@RFC3339] timestamp.
 - birthPlace: String (optional).
-  The contact's birth place.
+  The birth place.
 - deathDate: String (optional).
-  The contact's death date in the form "YYYY-MM-DD" (any part may be all 0s for unknown) or a [@RFC3339] timestamp.
+  The death date in the form "YYYY-MM-DD" (any part may be all 0s for unknown) or a [@RFC3339] timestamp.
 - deathPlace: String (optional).
-  The contact's death place.
+  The death place.
 - anniversary: String (optional).
-  The contact's anniversary date in the form "YYYY-MM-DD" (any part may be all 0s for unknown).
+  The anniversary date in the form "YYYY-MM-DD" (any part may be all 0s for unknown).
 - organization: String[] (optional).
-  The company or organization name and units associated with this contact.
+  The company or organization name and units associated with this card.
   The first entry in the list names the organization, and any following entries name organizational units.
 - jobTitle[]: String (optional).
-  The job title(s) or functional position(s) of the contact.
+  The job title(s) or functional position(s) of the entity represented by this card.
 - role[]: String (optional).
-  The role(s), function(s) or part(s) played in a particular situation by the contact.
+  The role(s), function(s) or part(s) played in a particular situation by the entity represented by this card.
 In contrast to a job title, the roles might differ for example in project contexts.
 - emails: ContactMethod[] (optional).
   An array of ContactMethod objects where the values are URLs in the [@RFC2368] `mailto` scheme or free-text email addresses.
 Types are:
-  - `personal` The address is for emailing the contact in a personal context.
+  - `personal` The address is for emailing in a personal context.
-  - `work` The address is for emailing the contact in a professional context.
+  - `work` The address is for emailing in a professional context.
   - `other` The address is for some other purpose.
 A label property MAY be included to display next to the address to help the user identify its purpose.
 - phones: ContactMethod[] (optional).
   An array of ContactMethod objects where the values are URIs in the [@RFC3966] `tel` scheme or free-text phone numbers.
 Types are:
-  - `voice` The number is for calling the contact.
+  - `voice` The number is for calling by voice.
-  - `fax` The number is for sending faxes to the contact.
+  - `fax` The number is for sending faxes.
-  - `pager` The number is for a pager or beeper associated with the contact.
+  - `pager` The number is for a pager or beeper.
   - `other` The number is for some other purpose.
 A label property MAY be included to display next to the number to help the user identify its purpose.

      The following labels are pre-defined for phone contact methods: